isomerpages/moh-hib/_help-and-resources/Implementation Timeline and Support.md

 </tr>
 <tr>
 <td rowspan="1" colspan="1">
-<p>Guidelines on NEHR contribution, use and access</p>
+<p>Guidelines on appropriate contribution, use and access to NEHR</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Practical guidance and examples on ethical principles and professional
+<p>Practical guidance and examples on core ethical principles and reasonable
-standards for contributing to, accessing or using NEHR</p>
+professional standards to adopt when contributing to, accessing or using NEHR</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>March 2026</p>
+<p>Stay tuned.
+Resources will be available on this website from March 2026</p>
 </td>
 </tr>
 <tr>